oduvanka/test-draw/README.md

 # Testing library "ng2-canvas-whiteboard"

-With custom shapes, triangle and broken line (in progress).
+With custom shapes triangle and polygonal line.

+Ten triangles are created automatically when you start drawing or cleaning the canvas.